reiver/the-game-inventors-guidebook/README.md

 And someone who has created a number of startups, and companies.

 To me, the way this book describes how physical games are created sounds similar to how Tech startups, and Tech companies are created.

+Which is not surprising to me, as developing physical games is just a specific instance of developing products.